Lucile Eleanor St. Hoyme: Early life and education

-Lucile Eleanor St. Hoyme was born at the Garfield Memorial Hospital in Washington, D.C. on September 8, 1924, to Guy L. and Helen Bailey Hoyme.
+Lucile Eleanor St. Hoyme was born at the Garfield Memorial Hospital in Washington, D.C., on September 8, 1924, to Guy L. and Helen Bailey Hoyme.
 Her father, Guy L. Hoyme was a U.S. government architect.
-St. Hoyme started her career on April 6, 1942 as a seventeen-year-old assistant clerk-stenographer for Dr. Aleš Hrdlička (1942-1943) in the Division of Physical Anthropology at the Smithsonian.
+St. Hoyme started her career on April 6, 1942, as a seventeen-year-old assistant clerk-stenographer for Dr. Aleš Hrdlička (1942–1943) in the Division of Physical Anthropology at the Smithsonian.
 Hrdlička encouraged St. Hoyme to be accurate and detailed in her transcriptions and her mathematical analysis, and St. Hoyme continued to pursue this level of detail in her analysis and research throughout her life.
 After Hrdlička died, St. Hoyme worked under T. Dale Stewart between the early 1940s and mid-1950s, and St. Hoyme regularly working with Riley Mangum, the collections technician for Hrdlička.

 While employed full-time by the National Museum of Natural History, St. Hoyme obtained a bachelor's in zoology in 1950 from George Washington University.
-St. Hoyme then earned a master’s in biology from the same institution in 1953.
-Her master’s thesis was titled, “The Role of Saliva Inheritance by the Ability to Taste Phenylthiocarbamide.”
+St. Hoyme then earned a master's in biology from the same institution in 1953.
+Her master's thesis was titled, "The Role of Saliva Inheritance by the Ability to Taste Phenylthiocarbamide."
 St. Hoyme was also fluent in French, Italian, German, Spanish, and Greek, as well as Cyrillic, and was able to read many languages other than English.

-St. Hoyme remained a caretaker for her parents throughout their lives and remained in northeast Washington, D.C. for her whole life, caring for her mother who suffered from Alzheimer's disease and her father who became disabled later in life.
-St. Hoyme conducted personal genealogical research into her family history while she studied at Oxford University during her doctoral education and discovered that the “St.” portion of her name had been removed when her family immigrated to the United States, so out of respect for her father, she waited to change her surname until after his death in September 1967.
-St. Hoyme was an active member of Wallace Presbyterian Church in Hyattsville, Maryland and struggled with her disparate conservative Christian beliefs and her understanding of evolutionary theory.
+St. Hoyme remained a caretaker for her parents throughout their lives and remained in northeast Washington, D.C., for her whole life, caring for her mother who had Alzheimer's disease and her father who became disabled later in life.
+St. Hoyme conducted personal genealogical research into her family history while she studied at Oxford University during her doctoral education and discovered that the "St." portion of her name had been removed when her family immigrated to the United States, so out of respect for her father, she waited to change her surname until after his death in September 1967.
+St. Hoyme was an active member of Wallace Presbyterian Church in Hyattsville, Maryland, and struggled with her disparate conservative Christian beliefs and her understanding of evolutionary theory.